Gilli (film): Plot

-Using her friend's marriage as a ruse and with unwitting help of her friend's aunt, Anitha escapes her home and travels with Gilli to a tourist place and they end up in a hotel room.
+Using her friend's marriage as a ruse and with the unwitting help of her friend's aunt, Anitha escapes her home and travels with Gilli to a tourist place and they end up in a hotel room.
 Anitha reveals that she has made the biggest decision of her life by deciding to make love to him, as he should not regret falling in love with her when she marries the man her parents chose.
 Gilli becomes angry and states that he had always wanted to marry her and have sex with her after marriage, as he loved her in that regard.
-They have an argument, but eventually compromise and stay up talking to each other joyfully throughout the night, and decide on getting married the next day.
+They have an argument, but eventually compromise and stay up talking to each other joyfully throughout the night, and decide to get married the next day.
 The next day, as Gilli and Anitha are walking to the temple, Anitha gets second thoughts about the marriage, angering Gilli, who tells her that they should part ways.
 Anitha leaves to cross the street while Gilli stays.
 While crossing the road, Anitha is knocked down by a truck as a helpless Gilli watches.
 Gilli runs after her and is also hit by a speeding vehicle.
 Anitha dies gruesomely on the spot and Gilli is injured.
-Gilli is heavily shocked to find the mere remains of Anitha in Hospital mortuary.
+Gilli is heavily shocked to find the mere remains of Anitha in the Hospital mortuary.
 The police try to investigate Gilli, especially since Anitha's family wants to put a murder case on him, but Gilli tells the Police that Anitha had never accepted his love, and her death was really an accident.
 This way, Gilli saves Anitha's dignity and her mother forgives him as she leaves.
 After sadly returning, Gilli tries to commit suicide only to be helped by a group of nuns.
 Gilli then hallucinates about Anitha's spirit coming to him and advising him to live life to the fullest.
-Back in present day, it is revealed that Gilli has become a very successful person in his life, but has remained mentally damaged since Anitha's death.
+Back in the present day, it is revealed that Gilli has become a very successful person in his life, but has remained mentally damaged since Anitha's death.
 He still believes that she is alive and always imagines talking to her.
 The film ends with Gilli talking to himself at the beach, thinking that he is talking to Anitha.